Fritz Hollings: Governor of South Carolina (1959-1963)

-United States Senator
+United States Senator (1966-2005)

 Early Senate career

 Johnston died on April 18, 1965.
-Hollings's successor as governor, Donald S. Russell, resigned in order to accept appointment to the Senate seat.
+Hollings' successor as governor, Donald S. Russell, resigned in order to accept appointment to the Senate seat.
 In the summer of 1966, Hollings defeated Russell in the Democratic primary for the remaining two years of the term.
-He then narrowly won the special election on November 8, 1966, against the Democrat-turned-Republican Marshall Parker, and was sworn in shortly thereafter.
+He then narrowly won the special election on November 8, 1966, defeating Democrat-turned-Republican Marshall Parker by 11,758 votes, and was sworn in shortly thereafter.
 He gained seniority on other newly elected U.S. senators who would have to wait until January 1967 to take the oath of office.
 In 1967, he was one of eleven senators who voted against the nomination of Thurgood Marshall to become the first black justice on the U.S. Supreme Court.
-The following year, Hollings won the Senate seat for his first full term when he again defeated Marshall Parker but in this instance by a much wider margin.
+In 1968, Hollings won his first full Senate term, again defeating Parker this time by 155,280 votes.

-For thirty-six years (until January 2003), he served alongside Republican Strom Thurmond, making them the longest-serving Senate duo in the history of the United States to date.
-This also made Hollings the longest-serving junior senator, even though he had more seniority than all but a few of his colleagues.
-Thurmond and Hollings generally had a good relationship despite their sometimes sharp philosophical differences, and frequently collaborated on legislation and projects to benefit South Carolina.
-Their combined seniority gave South Carolina clout in national politics well beyond its relatively small population.
-Only Thurmond, Robert Byrd, Ted Kennedy, Daniel Inouye, Carl Hayden, John Stennis, Ted Stevens, Pat Leahy, Orrin Hatch, Chuck Grassley, and Thad Cochran have served longer in the Senate than did Hollings.
+For over 36 years (from November 9, 1966 to January 3, 2003), he served alongside Democratic-turned-Republican Strom Thurmond, making them the longest-serving state delegation duo in history of the United States Senate to date.
+Thurmond and Hollings generally had a good relationship despite their sometimes sharp philosophical differences, and frequently collaborated on legislation and projects for South Carolina.
+Hollings was also the thirteenth-longest-serving member of the United States Senate.